 What is Underpinning?

-Underpinning is the process commonly used to stabilisze foundations.
+Underpinning is the process commonly used to stabilise foundations.
 It is done by pouring large pads of concrete below a footing, spreading the weight distruction and reinforcing the foundation It can only be done when the building structure is built on a slab or a strip footing.

 There are several methods used for underpinning a house.
 These includes tradtional concrete underpinning, piling, mini-piling, screw piles, jet grouting, and geo-polymer resin injection.